The Center For Development, a non-profit, tax-exempt educational foundation.

 WHAT IS NUTRITIONAL BALANCING?

-A universal science or conception.
+A universal science.
 Nutritional balancing is not just a method of healing the body and soul.
 It is also a branch of universal or creation science.
 This means it embodies principles of all the sciences, combined in a special way.

 Basis for this science.
 Among other sciences, nutritional balancing uses principles found in mathematics, physics, fractal geometry, holography, teleology, vector science, chaos theory, Taoist concepts of yin and yang, general systems theory, and information theory or cybernetics.

 It also uses principles found in all the healing arts such as allopathy, homeopathy, naturopathy, nature cure, herbalism, acupuncture and others.
 For this reason, it is not so easy to understand, although the application of the principles may seem simple.

 Origins.
 I learned nutritional balancing from Dr. Paul C. Eck of Phoenix, Arizona, USA, who lived from 1925 to 1996.
 He was, to my understanding, one of the most brilliant biochemical scientists of the twentieth century.
 He read widely and incorporated concepts from many disciplines in his work.
 I have continued his work and added to it, I believe making it more precise, safer, and more effective.

 Development.
 An exciting aspect of this science is that it helps develop a human being beyond that which normally occurs.
 This goes far beyond ridding the body of symptoms of illness.
 Too often, a medical or holistic treatment will ameliorate one’s symptoms, but general health is not improved and another illness arises a few years later.